tournasdim/Laravel4-getgravatar/readme.md

 		}
 	}
 ```
-* 2)-Run a `composer update` command from your project's root
+* 2) Run a `composer update` command from your project's root
-* 3)-Add the Gravatar Service Provider to your configuration file `app/config/app.php`:
+* 3) Add the Gravatar Service Provider to your configuration file `app/config/app.php`:

 ```javascript
 'providers' => array(